-- Action HR-2.1.1: Consult with other local jurisdictions, water providers, and fire departments to ensure the adequacy of emergency water flow, emergency vehicle access, and evacuation routes prior to approving any new development. - Action HR-2.1.2: Maintain up-to-date emergency preparedness and evacuation plans and procedures in coordination with appropriate State, regional, and local agencies and departments. - Action HR-2.1.3: Revise and coordinate cross-jurisdictional emergency management plans, programs, and activities to account for changing hazard profiles and their associated impacts. - Action HR-2.1.4: Promote the Community Emergency Response Team (CERT) training program through the Alameda County Fire Department to improve disaster preparedness and disaster response skills among residents. - Action HR-2.1.5: Develop disaster documentation program to include tracking disasters affecting the unincorporated county via photos of damage incurred during and after disaster events.
-This data can be used for tracking and trending, and ultimately mitigation planning. - Action HR-2.1.6: Host regular disaster preparedness trainings at convenient locations, in widely spoken languages, to provide basic training to community members who are unable to commit to the CERT training program.
+- Action HR-2.1.1: Consult with other local jurisdictions, water providers, and fire departments to ensure the adequacy of emergency water flow, emergency vehicle access, and evacuation routes prior to approving any new development. - Action HR-2.1.2: Maintain up-to-date emergency preparedness and evacuation plans and procedures in coordination with appropriate State, regional, and local agencies and departments. - ▶ Action HR-2.1.3: Revise and coordinate cross-jurisdictional emergency management plans, programs, and activities to account for changing hazard profiles and their associated impacts. - ▶ Action HR-2.1.4: Promote the Community Emergency Response Team (CERT) training program through the Alameda County Fire Department to improve disaster preparedness and disaster response skills among residents. - Action HR-2.1.5: Develop disaster documentation program to include tracking disasters affecting the unincorporated county via photos of damage incurred during and after disaster events.
+This data can be used for tracking and trending, and ultimately mitigation planning. - Action HR-2.1.6: Host regular disaster preparedness trainings at convenient locations, in widely spoken languages, to provide basic training to community members who are unable to commit to the CERT training program. - ▶ Action HR-2.1.7: Conduct outreach in multiple languages to ensure that all residents are aware of the County's evacuation and emergency notification systems (e.g. AC Alert, Genasys Connect).